renovatebot/renovate/docs/usage/examples/opentelemetry.md

 ![pick trace](../assets/images/opentelemetry_choose_trace.png)

-You should able to see now the full trace view which shows each HTTP request and internal spans
+You should be able to see now the full trace view which shows each HTTP request and internal spans.

 ![trace view](../assets/images/opentelemetry_trace_viewer.png)